yifanfeng97/OS-MN40-Example/readme.md

 You can also place the datasets anywhere you want.
 Don't forget change the related path in "line 19 in train.py" and "line 19 in get_mat.py".

 # Train and Validation
 Run "train.py".
-By default, 80% data in train folder is used for training and the rest is used for validation.
+By default, 80% data in the train folder is used for training and the rest is used for validation.
 ``` bash
 python train.py
 ```